robertdavidwest/git-python-koans/README.md

 Work quickly if you must but be sure that your results are correct!

 * pull the latest code from dev.
+Then make another branch from dev: `team-X-task-II`
-Does `contemplate_koans.py` still run?
+* Does `contemplate_koans.py` still run?
 * If not, then still in your teams work on the following files:

     * Team A: `about_tuples.py`